-The landlord gave evidence that he served the tenant with the Application for Dispute Resolution and Notice of Hearing by registered mail on October 24, 2013.
-The landlord supplied testimony of the tracking number of the registered mail.
+The landlord gave affirmed testimony that he served the tenant with their Application for Dispute Resolution and Notice of Hearing by attaching it to the tenant's door on November 2, 2013.

-I accepted the landlord's evidence that the tenant was served notice of this hearing in a manner complying with section 89 of the Residential Tenancy Act (the "Act") and the hearing proceeded in the tenant's absence.
+Based upon the submissions of the landlord, I find the tenant was served notice of this hearing in a manner complying with section 89(2) of the Residential Tenancy Act (the "Act") and the hearing proceeded in the tenant's absence.